AlSch092/UltimateAntiCheat/README.md

 ## Final Thoughts

 Anti-cheat systems are a great deal of work to do correctly, and easy to get wrong.
 There will always be new ways to get past these systems, especially since each game has a unique set of features and challenges.
+There will also be many aspects of this project which can be improved or added on to; this is by no means a perfect solution.
 Going with an approach which makes use of both client-side protections and game data on the server-side will almost always be ideal, as any client-facing software will inevitably be bypassed.